Dunajská Lužná: Ethnicity

+Religion

 Due to its proximity near Austria and Hungary the village boasts a strong ethnic mix, with up to fourteen different nationalities calling the village home.

 One of these is Dunajská Lužná's strong Roma population, which is renowned for their skills as blacksmiths, and much of the ironwork seen in and around Bratislava is the craft of these smiths.

 According to the 2011 census, the municipality had 4,482 inhabitants.
 4,023 of inhabitants were Slovaks, 214 Hungarians, 45 Czechs, 22 Germans and 178 others and unspecified.

 According to the 2021 census, the municipality had 7,622 inhabitants.
 86.34% of inhabitants were Slovaks, and 3.23% were Hungarians.